 Currency conversion is complex.
 For many people, what they see on the internet is not what they get when they arrive abroad.
 This is mainly due to how currency conversion is done these days.
 It is not easy converting one currency to another.
-You need to consider the current exchange rates and many other variables.
+You need to consider the current exchange rates and many other variables, especially SGD to PHP.

 Also, with the ongoing rise in the price of the Singaporean dollar, more and more people are looking to convert their Singaporean dollars to Pesos (PHP) to avoid the ever-increasing cost of living in Singapore.
 This blog will provide an ultimate guide on the best ways to convert Singaporean dollar to Peso.
 Read on!